 A person can go to the court and ask that a parenting order be discharged, varied, suspended or revived.

 A parenting order stops when a child turns 18, marries, enters a de facto relationship, or is adopted.

 When the parent having a residence order for a child dies, and there is a dispute in relation to where or with whom that child should live or spend time with, the other parent is only entitled to residence if the court so orders upon application.
 The surviving parent can apply to the court, as can any other person who has an interest in the welfare of the child.

 Once a parenting order is made in favour of a person, the other party must comply with that order.
 The court may issue a warrant for the arrest of a person who contravenes the order, and have them brought before the court to be dealt with.
 The court may also make a “recovery order”, authorising the police to recover a child and in so doing, if necessary by force, to stop and search any vehicle, vessel or aircraft and to enter and search any premises or place for the purpose of finding a child.

-The court may also order that information about the child’s whereabouts be provided by any Commonwealth department (for example, Centrelink) or by any other person who may have access to such information.
+The court may order that information about the child’s whereabouts be provided by any Commonwealth department (e.g. Centrelink) or by any other person who may have access to such information.

 No one should interfere with a parenting order made concerning a child without seeking legal advice regarding the consequences for doing so.